NixOS/nixpkgs/CONTRIBUTING.md

 ## How to backport pull requests
 [pr-backport]: #how-to-backport-pull-requests

-Once a pull request has been merged into `master`, a backport pull request to the corresponding `release-YY.MM` branch can be created either automatically or manually.
+Once a pull request has been merged into `master`, a backport pull request to the corresponding `(release|staging)-YY.MM` branch can be created either automatically or manually.

 ### Automatically backporting changes